jumphone/BEER/README.md

 # News:

-* July 2019 ( v0.1.5 ): "ComBat" is used to replace "Regression" in "ScaleData"
+* July 2019 ( v0.1.5 ): "ComBat" is used to replace "Regression" in "ScaleData" (ComBat is much faster)

 * July 2019 ( v0.1.4 ): Users can provide genes which need to be removed.